TNO/pyastbuilder/README.md

 ### Documentation criteria
 We therefore follow the following criteria regarding documentation:
-1. All aspects regarding the *use* of the software, as well as its *installation*, including a sanity test for establishing correct installation, will be documented on this WIKI, specifically [here](https://github.com/TNO/pyastbuilder/wiki).
+1. All aspects regarding the *use* of the software, as well as its *installation*, including a sanity test for establishing correct installation, has been documented on this WIKI, specifically [here](https://github.com/TNO/pyastbuilder/wiki).
-1. All aspects regarding the *development of Your Particular Parser* for your own EBNF-defined language, will be documented on the wiki as separate manual.
+1. All aspects regarding the *development of Your Particular Parser* for your own EBNF-defined language, will be documented on the wiki as separate manual (***TODO***).
 1. All *description of source code files* that are involved with `pyastparser`, will be documented as README.md files in every folder of the source tree.
-1. *Design documentation* about `pyastbuilder`, as well as all detailed, *code-specific documentation* will be available through [python pydoc](https://docs.python.org/devguide/documenting.html) in the [reStructuredText (reST)](http://docutils.sourceforge.net/rst.html) markup syntax.
+1. *Design documentation* about `pyastbuilder`, as well as all detailed, *code-specific documentation* is available throughout the source code as [reStructuredText (reST)](http://docutils.sourceforge.net/rst.html) markup syntax.
+Since this type of documentation follows the convention of [python pydoc](https://docs.python.org/devguide/documenting.html), their corresponding HTML-pages can be generated.
+The documentation will be available after building the HTML by pointing a browser at the file `Doc/build/html/index.html` (***TODO***).

 ### Documentation sources
 #### README.md files